nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The rest of the App consists of four components.

 * UI: The UI of the App.
+The UI of Wingman is built using JavaFX with FXML.
 * Logic: The command executor.
+This layer is responsible for parsing user input into executable commands, and executing them.
+It adopts the command pattern, the facade pattern, and the factory pattern.
 * Model: Holds the data of the App in memory and defines the different entities.
 * Storage: Reads data from, and writes data to, the hard disk.

 <div style="page-break-after: always;"></div>